Rome City Pass

 • Castel Sant'Angelo

-In four steps to the perfect Rome city pass.
+Four steps to the perfect Rome City Pass.

 Select Rome Pass

-Use the quick overview or the detailed comparison table to find the right Rome pass for you.
+Use the quick overview or the detailed comparison table to find the Rome Pass that's right for you.

-All city passes for Rome can be purchased online through the links on this page.
+All City Passes for Rome can be purchased online via the links on this page.

-Digital passes are sent directly by email as PDF or QR code and are ready to use immediately.
+Digital passes are sent directly by email as PDF or QR code and are immediately usable.
 Physical passes like Roma Pass and Omnia Card must be collected in Rome.

 FAQ